amusi/machine-learning-yearning-cn/README.md

 Chapter 40.
 Generalizing from the training set to the dev set

-Chapter 41.
-Addressing Bias, and Variance, and Data Mismatch
+Chapete 41.
+Identifying Bias, Variance, and Data Mismatch Errors

 Chapter 42.
 Addressing data mismatch